The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Dress in layers

-Warm balmy nights may feel like shorts and t-shirt weather for the most part, but it's best to keep a light jacket handy just in case the temperature drops at night.
-Warm early fall nights can bring mosquitoes and other four-, six-, and eight-legged creepy crawlers out of the woodwork, so it's probably a good idea to cover up and apply bug spray, or else your evening of stargazing may turn out to be an unpleasant one.
+Warm, balmy nights might feel like shorts and t-shirt weather, but it's wise to keep a light jacket handy in case the temperature drops.
+Early fall evenings can bring out mosquitoes and other creepy crawlers, so it's good to cover up and apply bug spray to ensure your stargazing session remains pleasant.

-If you own a Schmidt-Cassegrain or EdgeHD telescope, make sure you use a dew shield to help protect your telescope's front corrector plate from the effects of dew.
-You can browse our Dew Prevention products.
+If you own a Schmidt-Cassegrain or EdgeHD telescope, use a dew shield to protect your front corrector plate from dew.
+You can explore our Dew Prevention products for more options.

-You can learn about the night skies of the Northern Hemisphere with Celestron Sky Maps!
-This classic collection of seasonal star charts with a glow-in-the-dark luminous star finder has been around for years.
-It continues to be popular with beginning stargazers and seasoned amateur astronomers because it provides everything you need to find constellations quickly.
+Discover the night skies of the Northern Hemisphere with Celestron Sky Maps!
+This classic collection of seasonal star charts, complete with a glow-in-the-dark luminous star finder, has been a favorite among both beginner stargazers and seasoned amateur astronomers for years.
+It provides everything you need to find constellations quickly.

 Final Thoughts

-Autumn is a transitional season and a perfect opportunity to stargaze with family and friends before the weather becomes chilly.
-With many of us so eager to socialize and spend time outdoors, stargazing has become a very popular hobby and a great way to explore our amazing Universe.
+Autumn is a transitional season and a perfect opportunity to stargaze with family and friends before the weather turns chilly.
+With many of us eager to socialize and spend time outdoors, stargazing has become a popular hobby and a wonderful way to explore our amazing Universe.

-Head outside and use a Sky Map or your Celestron telescope and SkyPortal app to learn and identify the autumn constellations and their fascinating backgrounds.
-You'll be amazed once you take your first glimpse of the Andromeda Galaxy, the Double Cluster, and especially the E.T. or Owl Cluster through your binocular or telescope from a dark sky site.
+Head outside with a Sky Map or your Celestron telescope and SkyPortal app to learn and identify the autumn constellations and their fascinating backgrounds.
+You'll be amazed when you catch your first glimpse of the Andromeda Galaxy, the Double Cluster, and the E.T. or Owl Cluster from a dark sky site.
+As a bonus, Comet C/2023 A3 (Tsuchinshan-ATLAS) is on its way.
+It could become bright enough to see with the naked eye or make for an excellent binocular or telescope object.
+We’ll find out soon enough!

 Clear skies and happy observing!